VH-Lab/NDI-matlab/docs/reference/+ndi/+probe/+timeseries/stimulator.m.md

   The first sample in the epoch is 1.
   The TIMES requested might be out of bounds of the EPOCH; no checking is performed.

-Help for ndi.probe.timeseries.stimulator/times2samples is inherited from superclass NDI.TIME.TIMESERIES
+Help for ndi.probe.timeseries.stimulator/times2samples is inherited from superclass ndi.time.timeseries
 ```

 ---